Here’s What You Need to Know

 More Details and Insights

-Texas Home School Coalition (THSC) and BJU Press are working together to provide a more convenient testing experience for 2020.
+Texas Home School Coalition (THSC) and BJU Press are working together to provide a more convenient testing experience.

 From BJU Press: